commercialhaskell/stackage/automated/dockerfiles/README.md

 Argument
 ---------

-If you specify and exact LTS version, that image will be built.
-If you only specify the major version, then an image for the latest minor version for that major version will be built.
-If you specify 'lts', an image for the latest LTS snapshot is built.
+The image for the selected LTS version will be built.

 This searches for a Dockerfile for the selected snapshot in `lts-X.Y/Dockerfile`, and if one isn't found reuses the same image as built the